 Whereas the Core API provides low-level transaction-by-transaction level data, the Gateway API is designed for public access by individual user clients such as wallets and dashboards to view specific things about the state of the ledger or to submit transactions.

 The Network Gateway is designed to be a scalable way of querying and interacting with the Radix Public Network.
 It provides builders a highly familiar set of tools, in the form of a PostgreSQL database, in which they can configure their implementation of the Gateway API to provide any endpoint they so desire.

-For more detail on the Gateway API see Radix Tech Docs - The Gateway API.
+For more detail on the Gateway API see Radix Tech Docs.

 Foundation-run Gateway Service

 The Foundation-run Gateway Service is the Radix Foundation’s implementation of the Network Gateway.
-It is what allows the Radix Desktop Wallet to query the state of the Radix Ledger (e.g. display account balances), as well as allow the Desktop Wallet to submit transactions to the Radix Public Network.
-This Gateway Service also serves the Radix Explorer.
+It is what allows the Radix Wallet to query the state of the Radix Ledger (e.g. display account balances) and submit transactions to the Radix Public Network.
+This Gateway Service also serves the Radix Dashboard.